hmrc/income-tax-mtd-changelog/README.md

 #### cis-deductions-api v2

-New API Version v2.0 is now available
+New API version v2.0 is now available

 The endpoint `Retrieve CIS deductions for Subcontractor` includes
 * a new error, `RULE_TAX_YEAR_RANGE_INVALID` when the date range provided exceeds four years before the current year, and